Q:

 The experiment uses the following steps:

-• Toluene and ethyl acetate were separately used for washing, maintaining the same operating conditions (such as temperature, pressure and time).
+The substrate surface is evenly coated with oil.
+But Toluene and ethyl acetate were separately applied to washing, maintaining the same operating conditions (such as temperature, pressure and time).
+The cleaned substrates were subjected to surface residue analysis and cleanliness evaluation.
+Crazy, isn't it?. test conditions

-4. test result analysis
+4. And Based on my observations, Furthermore test result analysis

 1. Dissolution capacity comparison